Auto-apply to these jobs in Alaska

 Southcentral Foundation logo

-Certified Medical Assistant I Hiring Range $22.55 to $30.06 Pay Range $22.55 to $33.82 Certified Medical Assistant II Hiring Range $25.81 to $34.42 Pay Range $25.81 to $38.72 Hiring Incentives Sign-On Bonus - $7,500 Summary of Job Responsibilities: The Southcentral Foundation (SCF) Certified Medical Assistant is responsible for assisting providers in delivering quality health care to customer-owners and their families and assisting the providers in the clinic in furnishing high quality health care.
-This position has two (2) levels designed to provide progressively more responsible and independent work experiences.
-Progression between job levels is based on the demonstrated ability to successfully handle more progressively responsible assignments.
+Registered Nurse Hiring Range $41.45 to $55.27 Pay Range $41.45 to $62.17 Shift Available: Intermittent nights Summary of Job Responsibilities: The Southcentral Foundation (SCF) Registered Nurse is responsible for providing professional nursing services to accomplish the individual customer-owner plan of care; independently and consistently using the nursing process to safely, therapeutically, and efficiently care for a full assignment of customer-owners with subtle and sometimes unidentified needs.
+This position supports the operations of the Brother Francis Shelter, Covenant House, and Detox Center.
+The functions of the Registered Nurse are to independently and consistently apply nursing knowledge, collect customer-owner health data, analyze data, and report changes to provider, carries out plan of care to attain expected outcomes, implement the interventions identified in the plan of care, and evaluate the customer-owner's progress toward attainment of the outcomes, working collaboratively with the health care team.
+The following duties are intended to provide a representative summary of the major duties and responsibilities and ARE NOT intended to serve as a comprehensive list of all duties performed by all employees in this classification.
+Incumbent(s) may not be required to perform all duties listed and may be required to perform additional, position-specific duties.
 Qualifications: SCF programs are established to serve a primary population comprised of Alaska Native people who are affiliated with Cook Inlet Region, Inc. (CIRI) and Alaska Native and American Indian people within SCF's geographical service area.
 Employees should have a thorough understanding of the cultures and the needs of this population.
-Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional, and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: High School diploma; OR GED.
-Certification as a Medical Assistant.
+Such knowledge is critical to ensure the achievement of SCF's vision of a Native Community that enjoys physical, mental, emotional, and spiritual wellness, and mission of working together with the Native Community to achieve wellness through health and related services: Licensed in the State of Alaska as a Registered Nurse.
 Basic Life Support (BLS) certification is required.
-ACLS, NRP, ATLS, ALSO and PALS as required for specialty and any certification relating to the scope of practice as required.
-Additional Qualifications for Certified Medical Assistant II: Successful completion of competencies outlined in Job Progression Checklist.
+ACLS, NRP, ATLS, ALSO and PALS as required for specialty.
+Additional Qualifications for Detox Center department: Obtain Qualified Addiction Professional (QAP) approval within three (3) years of the Provisional Provider Application approval date with the State of Alaska.
 Native Preference: Under P.L.
-93-638, as amended, the company pursues a policy of Native preference in hiring, contracting and training.
-SCF Human Resources must receive certification before applicants receive preference.
-Employee Health Requirements: Compliance with our Employee Health Procedure is a condition of SCF employment.
+93-638, as amended, the company pursues a policy of Native preference in hiring, contracting, and training.
+Employee Health Requirements: Compliance with our Employee Health procedure is a condition of SCF employment.
 You are required to agree that you will comply with all job-related employee health screening and immunizations prior to your first day of employment.
-Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, T-dap (Tetanus- Diphtheria- Pertussis), and COVID-19 vaccination is required.
+Jobs designated as a Health Care Personnel (HCP) position, requires that you have documentation that you have completed the following immunizations prior to your first day of employment: MMR (Measles, Mumps and Rubella, Varicella (Chicken Pox), Hepatitis B, Influenza, and T-dap (Tetanus- Diphtheria- Pertussis) and COVID-19.

 Posted 30+ days ago